Hong Kong “International Trading Company” Advisory Service

-International trading is the business operation of purchasing goods in the manufacturing countries where production cost is low e.g. China, India, Thailand etc. and selling them to distributors in high-income economies where the actual trading operation may take place from a third jurisdiction.
-The goods bought by the trading company are sent directly from the manufacturing countries to the consuming countries.
+International trading is the business operation of purchasing goods in the manufacturing countries where production cost is low e.g. China, India, Thailand etc. and selling them to distributors in high-income regions, the actual trading operation may take place from a third jurisdiction.
+The goods bought by the trading company are shipped directly from the manufacturing countries to the consuming countries.

-Significantly improved profits can be achieved by forming a company in a low-tax jurisdiction e.g. Hong Kong which will be used as a trading medium for buying, shipping, and selling the goods, it bills and pay all invoices in Hong Kong and then re-invoice the affiliate distributors in other countries, so most of the profits generated in the above trading operation will be retained by this trading company that would otherwise be liable to profit tax under the countries where the goods are sold and trader’s home country.
+To significantly improved profits, the trader can form a company in a free-trade and low-tax jurisdiction like Hong Kong, this Hong Kong low-tax company will be used as an intermediary for buying, shipping, and selling the goods, it bills and pay all invoices in Hong Kong and then re-invoice the affiliate distributors in other countries, so most of the profits generated in the above trading operations will be retained by this intermediate company; Otherwise, the profits would be liable to profit tax under the countries where the goods are sold and trader’s home country.

 For those traders who buy products from suppliers in China and sell to home market as wholesalers or through their retail outlet, they can directly deal with Chinese suppliers for small quantity trade.